zenithgroups/Ruvo-ai/README.md

-# Ruvo-ai
-RUVO AI is an emotionally intelligent AI companion by RuvoLabs, built to reconnect humans with happiness, memories, and meaningful emotional support.

 # RUVO AI – Emotionally Intelligent Companion by RuvoLabs

 > Bringing humans back to happiness — one emotion at a time.